Top of Page

 • To expose students to common syndromes seen by the primary care physician as well as the OMM specialist and the sports medicine specialist

-• To promote competency in the delivery of manipulative treatments with modalities including muscle energy, counterstrain, high velocity low amplitude technique, articulatory techniques, myofascial release and osteopathy in the cranial field
+• To promote competency in the delivery of osteopathic manipulative treatments with modalities including muscle energy, strain-counterstrain, high velocity low amplitude technique, articulatory techniques, myofascial release and osteopathic cranial manipulative medicine

-• To provide instruction to students seeking advanced training in manipulative medicine
+• To provide instruction to students seeking advanced training in osteopathic manipulative medicine

-• To actively participate in the development of osteopathic research and knowledge on a national and international level
+• To actively participate in the development of osteopathic research and knowledge on a local, state, national and international level

-• To actively promote osteopathic medicine on local, national and international levels
+• To actively promote osteopathic medicine on local, state, national and international levels

 Our Programs

-Neuromusculoskeletal Medicine (NMM) provides instruction in the history and philosophy of osteopathic medicine, biomechanics, and function of the neuromusculoskeletal system structural diagnosis, and manipulative medicine techniques.
 The Osteopathic Principles and Practice faculty assist M4 students in integrating OPP and OMT skills into all aspects of medical practice.
-A two-week or one-month rotation is available to fourth-year osteopathic medical students to hone their clinical skills in performing osteopathic structural examinations along with diagnosis and treatment with OMT.
+A two-week or four-week rotation is available to fourth-year osteopathic medical students to hone their clinical skills in performing an osteopathic structural examinations along with diagnosis and treatment with OMT.
+During this rotation, we provide instruction in the history and philosophy of osteopathic manipulative medicine, biomechanics, function of the neuromusculoskeletal system, structural diagnosis, and manipulative medicine techniques.

 The Predoctoral OPP Fellowship Program is a unique opportunity that is designed to expand the educational and clinical opportunities for selected students.
-It expands the medical school training period from four to five years by converting the two-year clinical clerkship into a three-year Fellowship.
+It expands the medical school training period from four-years to five-years by converting the two-year clinical clerkship into a three-year fellowship.
 Each Fellow completes a full complement of clinical rotations, in addition to a twelve-month Fellowship period that is incorporated into the rotation schedule.

 The Fellows assist in all classroom and practical training activities, as well as the development of, and participation in, research projects.
 Fellows also provide clinical services under the supervision of faculty members.
 A Fellowship Certificate is awarded upon completion of the program.
 For further information, contact fellowship directors, Patrick Barry, D.O.
 (Fort Lauderdale Campus), Nathan Widboom, D.O.(Fort Lauderdale Campus), and/or Holly Waters, D.O.(Tampa Bay Regional Campus).